DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter-plugin/index.md

 yo testcafe-reporter
 ```

-The generator will provide additional settings to customize your reporter.
+The generator will ask you a few questions about the reporter.
 Then Yeoman will automatically scaffold out your reporter, install the required dependencies, and pull in several useful Gulp tasks for your workflow.

 ## Implementing the Reporter